propertools/meridian-protocol/README.md

 ---

+## Background

+See: (https://propertools.be/fieldwork/field-note-8-the-stack-that-should-have-been-networked/)[Field Note #8 — The Stack That Should Have Been Networked]

+---

+## Problem

-The World Wide Web has no native mechanism for prospective preservation.
+The web has no native mechanism for:

+- Author-authorized preservation
+- Verifiable mirroring
+- Continuity at canonical URLs after origin failure

 When a domain lapses, a server is decommissioned, or an author dies, content disappears from its canonical URLs without recourse.

-Meridian proposes three composable pieces:
+Meridian proposes three minimal, composable pieces to address this:

 - A **signed site manifest format** — a cryptographically verifiable asset graph authored and signed by the site owner
 - A **delta-synchronisation mechanism** — so authorised mirrors stay current with minimal bandwidth
 - A **new DNS resource record type (MIRROR RR)** — supporting automatic failover to live mirrors when an origin becomes unavailable

+Author → Manifest → Mirrors
+           ↓
+        DNS (MIRROR RR)
+           ↓
+        Clients

 It does not reinvent WARC, IPFS, WebSub, or DNSSEC.
 It composes them.
 It adds what they do not provide: prospective author consent, signed asset integrity, and URL continuity after origin failure.